albiosz/Notes/git.md

 	- git rebase --continue

 ## MERGE
-Do rebase first.
+- Do rebase first.
 Otherwise there will be mess in logs.
 	- git checkout feature-branch
 	- git merge master

+- Undo merge
+	- git reset --merge a9fdeb5

 ## DISPLAYING
 - branches